dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 Explosive orbs are in a weird place where they have <200 hp, one auto from anyone in the group will kill them, so simply get a WA/nameplate that tracks them and do your part, it doesn’t act as a DPS loss as you can still spam away with AoE.

-Energy specs are the best specs to deal with Explosives due to our 1 second locked Auto-attakc timer, which means you can kill an explosive every second.
+Energy specs are the best specs to deal with Explosives due to our 1 second locked Auto-attack timer, which means you can kill an explosive every second.

 ![Image](https://wow.zamimg.com/images/wow/icons/large/ability_warrior_focusedrage.jpg)